Tomkay94/java-datastructures/README.md

 ##### For A _Specific_ Data Structure
 To run all tests for a certain data structure:
- - `cd` to the specific data structure's folder
+ - `cd` to the specific data structure's folder.
  - run `make tests`.

 ##### For _All_ Data Structures

-Before you run all tests for the first time, you must first globally install `shelljs`, a test script dependency.
-To do so, run:
-- `npm install -g shelljs`

 To run all tests for _all_ data structures:
- - `cd` to the root of the repo folder
+ - `cd` to the root of the repo folder.
- - run `shjs runTests.js`.
+ - run `source makeTests.sh`.